May 4, 2011

 6 In India, freight trucks are highly ornate like these around the ceiling border.

 7 I really enjoy the masala chai, a brew made by steeping water, milk, cardamon, cinnamon, and ginger with Indian tea.
 It's flavorful and very warming.
+Bonnie's friendly charm and determined, friendly work ethic have made her a favorite amongst the areas residents.

 8 I was very surprised to find Kandu Sherpa working at Little Kabab Station.
 She is the charming daughter of Chhiring Sherpa, who works for me!
+She wanted a part time job to help finance her education.

 9 Our lunch came out of the kitchen within minutes of ordering.